 It has been specifically designed to be flexible as it is perfect for children aged 7 years and above, but also extremely challenging for older children, adults and the more experienced puzzle enthusiast.

 As the 7puzzle game played an integral part of our school workshops, it has become very popular with children, teaching staff and parents.

 We were extremely proud when the Techniquest Science Discovery Centre in Cardiff approached us and asked permission to produce a larger version of the game to become a permanent exhibit at the centre (see below).
 Since being unveiled in 2011, it has been earning rave reviews by the general public and visiting schools.

 We were also very flattered when receiving an e-mail from an American university professor praising the 7puzzle game and the general use of games & puzzles in education.

-This feedback can be viewed further down the page.
+These inspiring words can be viewed further down the page in the Feedback section.

 The 7puzzle game is a unique product as the contents of the game have always been kept in a distinctive eco-friendly bag.
 As with any game, we like to keep the playing board clean and tidy, and make it extremely difficult for the owner to lose the playing pieces.

 From the beginning, we housed the game and its extras in a black & lilac bag but a fresh new look has seen the game move with the times and it looks even more gorgeous than before in its new purple home!

 The playing board is a 7 by 7 grid of 49 squares, each square containing a number, colour and shape.
 When taking on the challenges, players must place all of the 14 playing pieces (7 of which are straight and 7 angled) onto the board, therefore leaving seven spaces.